 Why should I choose you for therapy?

 I am not the therapist for everyone.
 But, those who like working with me appreciate that I don’t throw diagnostic labels on their mourning process.
 I have also been told by clients that they value the pace I take with therapy.
 See, I won’t make you tell me all of the intimate things that you hold close to your heart.
 Instead, I will pace our work together using a holistic approach, not the typical medical approach of Western medicine that many of us are used to.
 We will start therapy exactly where you want to.
 And, we’ll incorporate a practice of honoring your loved one along our journey.
+Lastly, if you choose, we will develop ways for you to foster a spiritual connection with your loved one.

 Illustration by Troy Howard for exclusive use at R.I.S.E MD LLC